kcpan/youtube-full-window/README.md

 # youtube-full-window
-chrome extension that changes youtube videos to full window by redirecting the URL to /v/
+Simple chrome extension that checks if the current tab is a valid youtube video URL, then changes it to a /v/ url, which will fill your window, but not your screen.
+Useful for multitasking, especially on larger screens.